dburr/SIFTools/README.md

 ## What is this?

-This is a set of Python scripts to help players who play the mobile rhythm game [Love Live School Idol Festival](http://www.school-fes.klabgames.net).
+This is a set of Python scripts **(and now a Web app too!)** to help players who play the mobile rhythm game [Love Live School Idol Festival](http://www.school-fes.klabgames.net).
 Love Live School Idol Festival (SIF) is a free-to-play (with in-app purchases) rhythm and card collection game available for iOS and Android and is based on the [Love Live!](http://www.lovelive-anime.jp/worldwide/) media franchise.